 12 April 2010

-The Bill would allow the Secretary of State to designate certain areas as flood plains.
-In those areas, the Environment Agency could veto new development, and planning authorities would have to follow the Agency’s advice when considering development on flood plains.
-The aim is to reduce flood risk by restricting building in high‑risk areas.
+This Bill would let the Secretary of State designate certain areas as flood plains.
+In those areas, the Environment Agency could veto development that it objects to, and planning authorities would have to follow the Agency’s advice when assessing such proposals.
+The aim is to reduce flood risk by preventing risky development on flood-prone land.

 Generated 21 February 2026